WenjingHe728/SingleFamilyReturns/Readme.txt

 - extrap_tax_0.5: extrapolate tax after 2012 using half the growth rate from 2005 to 2012
 - net_yield_1: net yield using extrap_tax_1
 - net_yield_0.5: net yield using extrap_tax_0.5

-You can also use plot figure.R to check the result.
-The figures are not nicely formatted but can be used to compare with figures in the paper.